ETH Zurich: Spin-offs

+Global Initiatives

+Singapore-ETH Centre

+The Singapore-ETH Centre was established in 2010 by ETH Zurich and Singapore's National Research Foundation (NRF).
+It develops practical solutions to challenges on urban sustainability, resilience, liveability and health.
+This research hub brings together over 250 researchers worldwide working on the selected topics.

+ETH Zurich Campus Heilbronn

+A teaching and research center for responsible digital transformation is established on the educational campus of the Dieter Schwarz Foundation in Heilbronn, Germany.
+Activities are planned in areas such as artificial intelligence and cybersecurity.
+This center will be operated in the form of a non-profit limited liability company under German law and started operation at the beginning of 2025.

 Rankings and reputation

 Historically, ETH Zurich has achieved its reputation particularly in the fields of chemistry, mathematics, physics and computer science.
 There are 22 Nobel laureates who are associated with ETH Zurich, the most recent of whom is Didier Queloz, awarded the Nobel Prize in Physics in 2019.
 Albert Einstein is perhaps its most famous alumnus.

-ETH Zurich is ranked 7th worldwide (first in Switzerland) in the QS World University Rankings 2025, 11th worldwide (first in Switzerland) in the Times Higher Education World University Rankings 2024, and 20th worldwide in the Academic Ranking of World Universities 2023.
-ETH Zurich ranked 1st in Europe in the 2025 QS Europe rankings.
+ETH Zurich is ranked 8th worldwide (first in Switzerland) in the QS World University Rankings 2026, 11th worldwide (first in Switzerland) in the Times Higher Education World University Rankings 2026, and 22nd worldwide in the Academic Ranking of World Universities 2025.
+ETH Zurich ranked 2nd in Europe in the 2026 QS Europe rankings.
 In the 2023 Nature Index of academic institutions, ETH Zurich ranked 20th worldwide and first in Switzerland.

-In the 2024 QS Word University Rankings by subject, ETH Zurich was ranked within the top 10 in the world in architecture, engineering and technology, and the natural sciences.
-It ranked first worldwide in the earth and marine sciences, geology, and geophysics.
+In the 2026 QS Word University Rankings by subject, ETH Zurich was ranked third worldwide in engineering and technology.
+In 2024, it ranked first worldwide in the earth and marine sciences, geology, and geophysics.
 In the 2024 THE World University Rankings by subject, it was the top Swiss university in all ranked subjects.
 In the 2023 ARWU Subject Ranking, the university was ranked within the top 10 worldwide in civil engineering, water resources, environmental engineering, automation, mathematics, earth sciences, and ecology.